-- Sales tax revenue estimate is 3.4% over FY 2018 budget based upon review of several economic forecasts. - Consumer price index (CPI) of 2.25% represents a composite index from several economic forecasting sources and is applied to Proposition C Discretionary program for Included Operators, Transit Service Enhancement (TSE), Bus Service Improvement Program (BSIP), and Discretionary Base Restructuring program.
-Municipal Operators Service Improvement Program (MOSIP) receives 3% increase from FY 2018 allocation. - Senate Bill (SB) 1, known as the Road Repair and Accountability Act of 2017, allocates formula funds to transit agencies for two different programs: 1) State of Good Repair (SGR) and 2) State Transit Assistance.
+- Sales tax revenue estimate is 3.4% over FY 2019 budget based upon review of several economic forecasts. - Consumer price index (CPI) of 2.28% represents a composite index from several economic forecasting sources and is applied to Proposition C Discretionary program for Included Operators, Transit Service Enhancement (TSE), Bus Service Improvement Program (BSIP), and Discretionary Base Restructuring program.
+Municipal Operators Service Improvement Program (MOSIP) receives 3% increase from FY 2019 allocation. - Senate Bill (SB) 1, known as the Road Repair and Accountability Act of 2017, allocates formula funds to transit agencies for two different programs: 1) State of Good Repair (SGR) and 2) State Transit Assistance.
 SGR is a new program funded by the increase in Vehicle License Fees.
 In order to be eligible for SGR funding, eligible transit agencies must comply with various reporting requirements.
 The second program augments the base of the State Transit Assistance program with a portion of the new sales tax on diesel fuel.
 Recipients are asked to provide supplemental reporting on the augmented State Transit Assistance funding received each fiscal year to allow for transparency and accountability of all SB 1 expenditures.
+These funds are allocated using FAP calculation methodology to Included and Eligible Operators. - Pursuant to PUC 99233.1 of the Transportation Development Act (TDA), Metro shall be allocated funds necessary to administer TDA funding.
+TDA planning and administrative funding for Metro has not increased since FY12, while demand for planning and administration has continued to grow over the last eight years.
+In order to keep pace with the growing planning needs, expansion of transit, and regional coordination throughout LA County, Metro will increase TDA Administration allocation by sales tax growth each year. - Pursuant to section 130004, up to 1 percent of annual TDA revenues shall be allocated to Metro and up to 3/4 percent shall be allocated to Southern California Association of Governments (SCAG) for transportation planning and programming process.
+Starting FY20, Metro will increase TDA planning allocation to 1 percent of annual TDA revenues. - Proposition A 95% of 40% growth over inflation (GOI) revenue of \$65.3 million is used to fund formula equivalents for Eligible and Tier 2 operators. - Proposition 1B PTMISEA and Security Bridge funding allocation represents the final installments of FY 2015 funding allocation.

-Recipients are asked to report on the general uses of STA expenditures.
-These funds are allocated using FAP calculation methodology to Included and Eligible Operators. - Proposition A 95% of 40% growth over inflation (GOI) revenue of \$60.4 million is used to fund formula equivalents for Eligible and Tier 2 operators. - Proposition 1B PTMISEA Bridge funding allocation represents the 2nd of three installments of FY 2015 funding allocation. - Federal formula grants (urbanized Formula Section 5307, Bus and Bus Facilities Section 5339, and State of Good Repair Section 5337) are presented for budgetary purposes only and will be adjusted upon receipt of the final apportionments. - Federal Sections 5307 and 5339 are calculated using the Capital Allocation Procedure (CAP) as adopted by the Bus Operations Subcommittee (BOS).
+- Federal formula grants (urbanized Formula Section 5307, Bus and Bus Facilities Section 5339, and State of Good Repair Section 5337) are presented for budgetary purposes only and will be adjusted upon receipt of the final apportionments. - Federal Sections 5307 and 5339 are calculated using the Capital Allocation Procedure (CAP) as adopted by the Bus Operations Subcommittee (BOS).
 Section 5337 is calculated based on directional route miles and vehicle revenue miles formula used by the Federal Transit Administration (FTA).
 Operators' shares of Sections 5339 and 5337 will be exchanged with Metro's share of Section 5307 allocation.

-Bus Transit Subsidies (\$1,228.1M)
+Bus Transit Subsidies (\$1,345.0M)

-Formula Allocation Procedure (\$727.2M)
+Formula Allocation Procedure (\$778.2M)

 Allocations of transit subsidy funds (STA, TDA Article 4, and Proposition A 95% of 40% Discretionary) are based on the Formula Allocation Procedure (FAP) that was adopted by the Los Angeles County Metropolitan Transportation Authority (LACMTA) Board of Directors and legislated through SB 1755 (Calderon - 1996).
-Los Angeles County Included and Eligible Operators submitted their FY 2017 Transit Performance Measures (TPM) data for the FY 2019 FAP calculations.
+Los Angeles County Included and Eligible Operators submitted their FY 2017 Transit Performance Measures (TPM) data for the FY 2020 FAP calculations.
 This data was validated and used in the calculations.
 The FAP as applied uses 50% of operators' vehicle service miles and 50% of operators' fare units.
 (Fare units are defined as operators' passenger revenues divided by operators' base cash fare).